sargalias/old-personal-website/posts/Programming first principles/11. First principle - Separation of concerns/Programming first principles - 11. First principle - Separation of concerns.md

 If you're delivering an item to a friend, here's how the process might go:

-1. The post office has certain rules you need to follow, specifications for things it accepts, etc.
+1. The post office has certain rules you need to follow, specifications for things it accepts, etc. You keep those in mind.
 2. You get your friend's exact address.
 3. You prepare the package as required by the post office.
 4. You go to the post office, give them the package, and they send it.